 Holding the poles

 The first step to using walking poles is to hold them correctly.
 You want to hold the poles with a relaxed but firm grip without squeezing or clenching your hands.
 We do not recommend using the straps for everyday exercise and walking.
-There is a risk of injury if there is a stumble and your hand is tethered to the walking stick.
+There is a risk of injury if you stumble and your hand is tethered to the walking stick.

 Adjusting the poles